As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Blending a drop of lavender oil with your cream or lotion before applying to your skin, acts as a natural deodorant while at the same time allowing you to enjoy the many benefits of lavender essential oil.
+Blending a drop of lavender oil with your regular skin cream or lotion before application acts as a natural deodorant while at the same time allowing you to enjoy the many benefits of lavender essential oil.

 Tea Tree Essential Oil